-Full refurbishment works are planned to begin at the historic centrepiece of Worden Park, Worden Hall lare March/early April 2021 following planning approval.
+Full refurbishment works will begin on 16 August at the historic centrepiece of Worden Park, Worden Hall following planning approval.

 The works will see the hall transformed into a flexible community use space with provisions for small events and weddings.